 The Thin-walled Structures Group is Professor Ben Schafer’s research group in the Department of Civil And Systems Engineering at Johns Hopkins University.
-The group includes a broad array of affiliated members including BS, MS, and PhD students, postdoctoral scholars, research scientists and both visiting students and visiting faculty.
+The group includes a broad array of affiliated members including high school, BS, MS, and PhD students, postdoctoral scholars, research scientists and both visiting students and visiting faculty.
 The group initiated in 2000 when Professor Schafer joined the faculty in the Whiting School of Engineering at Johns Hopkins University.

 Thin-walled structures consist of a wide and constantly evolving field of engineering applications which seek to maximize structural efficiency and sustainability by minimizing material.
 The result is a structure in which the stability of the components, i.e. the “thin walls” is often the primary aspect of the behavior and design.
 Thin-walled structures include industrial and residential buildings, bridges, wind turbine towers, ship hulls, aircraft skins, as well as buried structures such as solar array supports, tanks, pipes, culverts and many others.
 See Research Areas for all the efforts that have evolved from our interest in thin-walled structures!